-We have a rich heritage of locally-produced shows over the years that have included blues, classical, folk, bluegrass, jazz, rock, new age, cultural music, public affairs, and community focus shows.
+We have a rich heritage of locally-produced shows over the years that have included blues, classical, folk, bluegrass, jazz, rock, new age, cultural music, public affairs, and community-focused shows.

 Since the late ’90s, WICN’s core programming has focused primarily on jazz, a true American art form.
 We take the responsibility of being the last jazz radio station in New England very seriously.

 1970: WICN broadcasts its first classical show, Montage.

 1973: WICN moved its WPI and Holy Cross studios to a single unified studio on Grove Street as the station moved to a listener-based financial support structure.
 That location today is the site of apartments for WPI students and the growing collegiate population in Worcester, which now welcomes over 36,000 students into the city each year.

 1977: WICN publishes its first program guide, The Gamut.

 1980: WICN formalizes its NPR affiliation.

 1982: WICN broadcasts the first Brown Bag Concert from Mechanics Hall, a partnership that continues to this day.
 These free lunchtime concerts have become a community staple and have featured a variety of renowned artists over the years while entertaining hundreds at each concert (and thousands more listening to the simulcast!).

 1982: WICN wins a national award for the Best Classical Recording of the Year, and Spin Magazine awards WICN the Best Musical Selection of the Year.